catarinacbh/recipes/_posts/2020-05-18-zucchini-cakes.md

     * 80g walnuts chopped
     * 45g dried cranberries or raisins
   directions_markdown: |-
-    1. Pre heat oven 200ºC.
+    1. Pre heat oven to 200ºC.
-    2. Lightly butter a loaf tin.
+    2. Lightly grease a loaf tin.
-    3. In a large bowl, mix with a fork the grated zucchini with the oil, eggs, sugars, salt and vanilla.
+    3. In a large bowl, use a fork to mix the grated zucchini with the oil, eggs, sugars, salt and vanilla.
 Mix well until combined.
     4. Add the cinnamon, nutmeg, bicarbonate of soda and baking powder.
-Mix until well combined.
+Mix well until combined.
-    5. Sift the flour and add the walnuts.
-Mix with a metal spoon.
+    5. Sift the flour and mix with a metal spoon.
+    6. Add the walnuts and the cranberries/raisins.
-    4. Place the mixture into the prepared loaf tin.
+    7. Place the mixture into the prepared loaf tin.
-    5. Bake at 200ºC for 45-60 minutes until a knife inserted into the cake comes out dry.
+    8. Bake for 45-60 minutes until the skewer comes out clean.
-    6. Cool on a wire rack and keep in an airtight container once cold.
+    9. Allow to cool for 5 minutes in the tin before turning out onto a wire rack and cooling completely.
 Voila!
-Let it cool before serving.
-Zucchini bread lasts for up to 5 days at room temperature.
 ---

 One-bowl Zucchini Bread.
 Great served with a dollop of Greek yogurt and a drizzle of honey.